Registration for Fall Programming will open June 23rd for members/June 28th for the public

 Pre-requisite: Participated in Marmots or Teen Ski last season

-- Fall Session (Dryland): Wednesdays October through November
+- Fall Session (Dryland): Wednesdays 6:30 to 8pm October through November

-- Winter Session (On-Snow): Wednesdays December 2nd to March
+- Winter Session (On-Snow): Wednesdays 6:30 to 8pm December 1st to early March

 OTHER PROGRAM ACTIVITIES